gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 After installation, the `nmap --version` command was ran in Command Prompt to verify that Nmap was successfully installed without any errors, and available was on the system.

-## Step 5: Verify Connectivity Between Virtual Machines
+## Step 7: Verify Connectivity Between Virtual Machines

 Before generating more advanced traffic, connectivity between the Windows VM and the Ubuntu VM was verified using a basic ICMP test.
+Doing so ensured that the lab environment was properly set up before generating additional traffic.
+Verifying connectivity is a critical prerequisite, as all subsequent activity (scans, authentication attempts, and monitoring in Snort) depends on successful communication between systems.

+### Screenshot needed

+06-windows-ping-command.png

+Windows command prompt showing successful ping replies from 172.16.14.129

+### Verification

+From the Windows VM, I pinged the Ubuntu VM's IP address by running `ping 172.16.14.129` in the Command Prompt.
+The Windows VM sent ICMP echo requests to the Ubuntu VM’s IP address (172.16.14.129) to confirm that both systems could successfully communicate across the configured host-only network.

+The network configuration between both VMs was functioning correctly.
+The connection was successfully established, as indicated by reply messages from the Ubuntu VM (e.g., Reply from 172.16.14.129).
+No packet loss occurred (0% loss), confirming stable communication and consistent response times indicated reliable connectivity.